 Unfortunately, if you are prone to motion sickness, then this one is very likely to set it off.
 For everyone else, it’s an incredibly thrilling next-generation ride.

 This is the park’s busiest ride in the morning, so we usually wait until mid-afternoon to ride it.
 A 120-minute wait at 11 am can turn into a 10-minute wait at 3 pm.

 3) Revenge of the Mummy

-In a similar vein to Transformers but without the 3D glasses, you set off in your jeep through an ancient Egyptian tomb in search of The Book of the Living and are taken through various scenes before being thrown onto a surprisingly intense roller coaster.
-It’s an effective mix of roller coaster, haunted house, and multimedia adventure.
+In a similar vein to Transformers but without the 3D glasses, on Revenge of the Mummy you set off in your jeep through an ancient Egyptian tomb in search of The Book of the Living.
+You travel through various scenes (with some fun surprises) before being thrown onto a surprisingly intense roller coaster in the dark.

-4) Jurrasic Park Rapids Adventure
+4) Jurassic Park Rapids Adventure

 A river rafting adventure through the world of Jurassic Park, this one is a guaranteed soaking and includes an impressive waterfall drop and plenty of splashing river rapids.

 Lockers are available nearby and they’re not free for any amount of time (unlike Ancient Egypt and Battlestar), but unless you bring a dry bag for your valuables, you’ll want to use them.

 If you find yourself uncomfortably drenched afterwards, there are drying pods available to blow dry you for S$5.

 It’s best to wear quick drying clothes when you visit Universal (especially given Singapore’s often rainy climate) so you can dry off quickly after this ride.
 Our companions who wore denim shorts were uncomfortable for quite a while.